As a multi-award-winning theatre-maker, Tama Matheson performed and directed shows and operas all over the world :

 Ben - the Life of Benjamin Britten

-Don Juan: the Brilliant Irrevence of Lord Byron
+Don Juan: the Dazzling Irrevence of Lord Byron

-When the World was Wide - Lawson & Paterson
+When the World was Wide - the parllel lives of Banjo Paterson & Henry Lawson

 And 6 traditional plays